 The following video showcases the programme, with insights shared by Professor Shearer West and some of her mentees:

 The following provide a selection of case studies, sharing experiences of just a few of the mentees from the programme:

 In addition, the following case studies demonstrate that even those who were unsuccessful in gaining a place on the programme have still benefited from being matched to alternative mentors:

-For further information about the University of Nottingham’s Vice-Chancellor’s Mentoring Programme, contact Carol Steed, Leadership and Management Director.
+For further information about the University of Nottingham’s Vice-Chancellor’s Mentoring Programme, please contact Cyrielle Mevel, Learning and Development Manager.